 Question: Should I call before I leave home in case of bad weather?

-Question: What happens to my deposit if Captain Paul cancels my trip due to weather?
+Question: What happens to my deposit if Captain Dennis cancels my trip due to weather?

 Answer: Your deposit will be rolled over to another date of your choosing or can be returned to you.

 Question: What is the best way to prevent motion sickness?
 Answer: An over the counter medication such as Dramimine should be taken the night before and one hour prior to the boat leaving the dock.
 Wrist bands or even doctor prescribed patches have proven effective.

 Question: What if I've never fished before?
 Answer: Captain Dennis takes the time to teach you the art of walleye fishing from baiting your hook to making your first cast to catching your first fish.
 He will also do both for you if required.